nulltea/kicksware-website/README.md

 **Kicksware web app** is a public exposure of a noncommercial, research project dedicated to showcasing the use of modern technologies in the context of the fashion industry.

-While being a part of a distributed, diverse microservice-based software infrastructure it exploits the flexibility and independence provided to it by the architecture.
+While being a part of a distributed, diverse, microservice-based software infrastructure, it exploits the flexibility and independence provided to it by the architecture.

-Although this website can not satisfy the potential buyer in a pair of new Nike's, it still tries to deliver the best usage experience with help of both innovative web frameworks and proven graphical design solutions.
+Although this website can't satisfy the potential buyer with a pair of new Nike's, it still tries to deliver the best usage experience with the help of both innovative web frameworks and proven graphical design solutions.

 ## License